Reza-Pourrahim/tiqets-order-processor/docs/testing_guide.md

 ## Notes
 1. Always run the tests in a controlled environment (e.g., a test database) to avoid data loss or corruption.
 2. Test data is loaded using fixtures in `conftest.py` to ensure consistency across test runs.
-3. For CI/CD pipelines, integrate the test suite to ensure code quality and prevent regressions.

 ---